feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the economic situation in Algeria into 3 concise bullet points in English"
+#> [1] "Summarize the researched information into 3 concise bullet points that capture the main aspects of Algeria's economy."
 #>
 #> [[2]]$response
-#> - Algeria's economy grows moderately at 2-3% annually, heavily reliant on
-#> hydrocarbons that make up over 90% of exports.
+#> - Algeria's GDP growth is forecasted at 3-4% in early 2024, driven by increased
+#> hydrocarbon revenues.
+#> - Inflation is moderate, ranging from 4-6%, while the unemployment rate remains
+#> high at approximately 11-12%, particularly among youth.
-#> - Key sectors include oil and gas, agriculture, and manufacturing.
+#> - The economy is primarily based on oil and gas, with significant contributions
-#> - Major challenges are economic diversification, high unemployment, dependence
-#> on fluctuating oil prices, and social demands for reform.
+#> from agriculture and manufacturing sectors.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE